HansFeddersen/Credit_Risk_Analysis/README.md

 **Summary**

 All of the resampling models (Random Oversampling, Smote Oversampling, ClusterCentroids and SMOTEENN) show low accuracy levels with values that are close to 60% or less in some cases.
-On the other hand, the ensemble models show a larger accuracy (more than 90%).
+On the other hand, the ensemble models show a larger accuracy, with the EasyEnsemble Classifier having the largest accuracy of all the models (more than 90%).